Timothy Carey

+Early life and career

+Carey enlisted in the U.S. Marine Corps during World War II at age 15, an experience he despised.
 He made his screen debut with a minor role in Billy Wilder's 1951 movie Ace in the Hole (alternately titled The Big Carnival).
 One of Carey's most recognized early roles is in the 1956 Stanley Kubrick film The Killing, in which he portrays a gunman hired to shoot a racehorse as a diversion from a racetrack robbery.
 Kubrick then cast him in his next film, the World War I drama Paths of Glory (1957), as one of three soldiers accused of cowardice.

 During the filming of Paths of Glory, Carey was reportedly disruptive and tried to draw more attention to his character.
-Due to this behavior, a scene in which Carey and the other actors were served a duck dinner as a final meal before execution took 57 takes to complete.
+Due to this behavior, a scene in which Carey and the other actors were served a duck dinner as a final meal before execution, took 57 takes to complete.
 Carey then faked his own kidnapping to generate personal publicity, which prompted Kubrick and producer James B. Harris to fire him.
 As a result, the film does not depict the three condemned soldiers during the battle scene, and a double was used during a scene in which a priest hears Carey's character's confession.
 The scene was filmed with the double's back to the camera.

 The 1957 film Bayou (later retitled Poor White Trash) features one of Carey's few leading roles, as a demented Cajun shopkeeper named Ulysses.
 Carey also has roles in East of Eden, The Wild One, One-Eyed Jacks, The Boy and the Pirates, Bikini Beach, Beach Blanket Bingo and the John Cassavetes–directed films Minnie and Moskowitz and The Killing of a Chinese Bookie.

 Francis Ford Coppola was eager to cast Carey as Luca Brasi in The Godfather, but Carey turned down the part so he could film a television pilot called "Tweet’s Ladies of Pasadena", which was never sold or broadcast.
 The proposed TV show starred Carey as a character named Tweet Twig, who could bring animals back from the dead.

 He plays a minor role as the Angel of Death in the comedy film D.C.
 Cab, and appears in the Monkees self-parody musical comedy Head.
 His final appearance is in the 1986 movie Echo Park.
 Carey also did a select amount of acting on television from the 1950s through the 1980s.

 According to director Quentin Tarantino, Carey auditioned for the role of Joe Cabot in Tarantino's Reservoir Dogs.
 Although Carey did not get the role, the screenplay is dedicated to him, among others.

 Carey's face (from the movie The Killing) is positioned behind George Harrison on the cover of the Beatles album Sgt.
 Pepper's Lonely Hearts Club Band.
 Although Carey's image does not appear on the commercially released version of the cover, it can be seen on outtake photos from the Sgt.
 Pepper session.